bhklab/handbook/docs/General/Presentations/index.md

 - All slides should include slide numbers
 - Slide headings should be short (1-2 lines max) and descriptive
-- Use visuals whenever possible (feel free to take from existing presentations *Link database page)
+- Use visuals whenever possible (feel free to take from existing presentations in the [database](database))

 ## Poster Standards